Conference Day Two | Thursday, May 22

 Synopsis

-• How to tackle orphan receptors with little known pharmacology with innovative strategies to discover their functional roles
+• How to begin tackling orphan receptors with little known pharmacology to discover their functional roles?

-• How to biochemically and biophysically characterize and validate orphan GPCRs?
+• How to biochemically and biophysically characterize and validate orphan GPCRs for drug discovery?

 10:15 am Morning Networking Break